Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** 3.38%

-**Calculation:**
+**Calculation**

 REFUNDED / (SUCCESS + REFUNDED)

-Refund rate measures the percentage of completed payments that were later reversed.
+The refund rate measures the percentage of completed payments that were later reversed.

-Refunds may occur due to product returns, service cancellations, customer disputes, or merchant processing errors.
+Refunds may occur due to product returns, order cancellations, service disputes, or merchant processing errors.

-This metric helps evaluate post-payment transaction stability and merchant quality.
+A moderate refund rate can indicate normal customer behavior, while unusually high refund rates may signal operational issues or problematic merchants.

 ---